BrwnBoy/PHASE-3-PROJECT-CLI/README.md

 ### What Goes Into Making The Program Run:
 (1)**Installing Of Dependencies**:
-Make sure you have the dependecy library installed.
-You can install it using pipenv/pip:
+Make sure you have the dependecy library is installed.
+You can install it using pipenv/pip,*E.g*:
 (*pipenv install click*)

 (2)**Database Configuration**: